FREQUENTLY ASKED QUESTIONS

 - Multiple hands-on work experiences on natural resource projects and with local youth-serving agencies.

-We ask our Expedition Leaders to maintain professionalism and not associate with Expedition Members outside of their MCC experience while they are serving.
+Additionally, we ask our Expedition Leaders to maintain professionalism and not associate with youth crew members outside of their MCC experience while they are serving.

 Do Expedition Leaders go through a background check?